angr/angr/docs/core-concepts/be_creative.rst

 Of course, it's very difficult to become well-acquainted with such a huge piece of technology as angr.
-To this end you can absolutely lean on the community (through the `angr slack <https://angr.io/invite>`_ is the best option) to discuss angr and solving problems with it.
+To this end you can absolutely lean on the community (through the `angr Discord server <http://discord.angr.io>`_ is the best option) to discuss angr and solving problems with it.

 Good luck!